B1.2 Compare and order whole numbers up to and including 10 000, in various contexts.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8 , 2020, Ontario Ministry of Education.

-The number line is a model to which students need to be exposed.
-The number line does not represent the quantity corresponding to the numbers that are placed on it; it allows us to "see" the numbers in relation to each other.
+The number line is a model that supports students' number sense development.
+A number line does not show the quantity corresponding to the numbers that are placed on it, but it allows us to "see" numbers in relation to each other.
 For example, a number line with the numbers 5001, 5015, 5100, and 5500 on it represents the order relationship between these numbers.

 The development of number sense in the junior grades is linked to the recognition of relationships between numbers, including: